ansible/workshops/exercises/rhdp_auto_satellite/3-convert2rhel/1.1-setup/README.md

 We will use the RHEL Web Console to review the results of the Convert2RHEL pre-conversion analysis reports we generate for our three-tier app servers.

-- Open a new web browser tab using the link under "RHEL Web Console" on the workshop launch page.
+- Open a new web browser tab using the link under "RHEL Web Console Interactive Server Admin Interface" on the workshop launch page.
 For example:

   ![Example link to RHEL Web Console](images/cockpit_link.png)